sneakaway-studio/explode-the-web/tutorial/markdown/2-architecture.md

 <div class="col">

 - Background <a target="_blank" href="https://developer.chrome.com/docs/extensions/mv3/service_workers/">service workers</a> are loaded just once, during installation.
-- Background scripts operate continuously, and they can use certain browser APIs like [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and connect to external APIs or databases.
+- Background scripts operate continuously, and they can use certain browser APIs like <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage">`localStorage`</a> and connect to external APIs or databases.
 - We aren't going to do much with the background, but in a second well see how it is important.

 </div>